Liebranca/forge/docs/A9M.md

 # CHANGELOG

+### v0.00.6b

+- Automatic, variable-sized steps for the macros `copy`, `eq` and `prich` from `*::vmem`; this makes it easier to work with slices of data smaller than the base alignment of a virtual buffer.

+- Fixed mistakes in `*::vcrypt` that prevented hash collisions from being solved.

 ### v0.00.5b

 - Largely untested, but working: `vhash.store` && `vhash.load` at `*::vcrypt`; so, we have effectively implemented hash tables on virtual buffers.